MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/device-mode/testing-other-browsers.md

 To emulate Windows Phones, use the Microsoft Edge \(EdgeHTML\) [built-in emulation][ArchiveMicrosoftEdgeDevtoolsEmulation].

-Use [IE 11 Emulation][Ie11DevToolsEmulation] to simulate how your page may look in older versions of Internet Explorer.
+Use [IE 11 Emulation][Ie11DevToolsEmulation] to simulate how your page might look in older versions of Internet Explorer.

 ## Device emulators and simulators